 The ongoing revolution in Kurdistan and the surrounding countries has become a particular focus of international attention.
 The democratic self-government in Kurdistan, and especially the revolution in Rojava in 2012, have become a source of great hope and inspiration for all those around the world who are working for fundamental social change.
 The attempt to establish a stateless democracy, the achievements around the social liberation of women and the successes in building a communal and ecological economy are examples of what an alternative to the ruling order can look like.

-As "Ronahî - Youth Centre for Public Relations", we want to continue this work and promote exchange between the youth movements in Kurdistan and democratic, anti-capitalist, feminist and ecological youth movements all over the world.
-For this purpose, we are in close exchange with youth organisations in Kurdistan, Iraq, Iran, Syria as well as Turkey and Europe and try to build bridges and promote mutual understanding through information and education work.
+As “Ronahî – Youth Center for Public Relations”, we want to continue this work and promote exchange between the youth movements in Kurdistan and democratic, anti-capitalist, feminist and ecological youth movements all over the world.
+For this purpose, we are in close exchange with youth organizations in Kurdistan, Iraq, Iran, Syria as well as Turkey and Europe and try to build bridges and promote mutual understanding through information and education work.
 In doing so, we focus primarily on the following areas:

 As Ronahî, we work to inform about the social and political struggles in the Middle East and Kurdistan in particular, as well as to classify current developments and events and make them accessible.
 In addition, we want to inform people about the connections between what is happening on the ground and international politics.
 It is our particular concern to inform about the struggles of the youth on the ground and thus to deepen the exchange between the different youth movements in Kurdistan and youth all over the world.

-2. exchange and education
+2. Exchange and education

-3. connect struggles - create networks!
+3. Connect struggles – create networks!

 The crisis we are facing is a global crisis.
 All approaches that consider the problems as limited to the local, regional or national level and do not take into account the global situation are doomed to failure.
 If we want to find a solution to the multiple crises, we have to unite worldwide and fight together and networked for our future.
 With Ronahî we want to build bridges and work together on the international networking of democratic youth movements.

-Ronahî - Youth Centre for Public Relations
+Ronahî – Youth Center for Public Relations